Chief Scientific Adviser

 He has been awarded the Rosenhain Medal, Institute of Materials (1997), the Hughes Medal, Royal Society (2001) and the Holweck Medal, French Physics Society (2002).

-In 1999 John was elected Fellow of the Royal Society and ten years later was elected Physical Sciences Secretary and Vice-President of the Royal Society, a post he holds until 2014.
+In 1999, John was elected Fellow of the Royal Society (FRS) and ten years later was elected Physical Sciences Secretary and Vice-President of the Royal Society.
+In 2013, he was appointed a Fellow of the Royal Academy of Engineering (FREng); and in the 2014 Queen's Birthday Honours list, he received a knighthood (Kt) for services to science.

 John joined NPL as the Laboratory's Chief Scientific Adviser in 2007.
 His scientific background and reputation as well as his business skills, alongside his connections with government departments, industry, academia and the Royal Society enhance NPL's science and business strategies.
 John focuses primarily on leading excellence in knowledge generation, on science strategy and developing frameworks to extend the scientific capability of NPL.
 He acts as the head of profession for NPL scientists.